 Considering the relevant properties of the studied QDs (X lifetime of about \SI{400}{ps}, corresponding to a natural linewidth $\delta_\text{F}$ of about \SI{1.6}{\micro eV}, which is much larger than the minimum value of $S$) and the excitation dynamics (TPE with pulse lengths of \SI{7}{ps}, much shorter than the XX lifetime of \SI{200}{ps}), we can safely conclude that excitation-induced dephasing \cite{Seidelmann2022} and re-excitation cannot explain the observed reduction in $f$.
 Both effects combined would account for less than 0.01 drop of fidelity.
-The measurement temperature of \SI{5}{K} is sufficiently low to exclude significant phonon-induced dephasing~\cite{Reigue2017,Hohenester2007,Seidelmann2023}, as this would be incompatible with the negligible change of $f$ we observed when varying the temperature from \SI{5}{K} to \SI{20}{K} (see supplementary).
+The measurement temperature of \SI{5}{K} is sufficiently low to exclude significant phonon-induced dephasing~\cite{Reigue2017,Hohenester2007,Seidelmann2023}, as this would be incompatible with the negligible change of $f$ we observed when varying the temperature from \SI{5}{K} to \SI{20}{K} for two different QDs (see supplementary).
+Both QDs exhibit significantly different linewidths ($\leq 12\,\delta_\text{F}$ and $\approx 44\,\delta_\text{F}$), typically caused by the specific charge noise the QDs are exposed to \cite{Kuhlmann2013,Schimpf2019}.
+The fact that the observed fidelity for both QDs is almost identical lets us also exclude charge noise as a dominant dephasing mechanism.
 We therefore ascribe the limited maximum value of entanglement to the interplay of finite FSS and nuclear spin noise, as supported by the model we derive in the following.

 The typical bright-dark exciton splitting of $\sim\SI{100}{\micro eV}$ \cite{Bayer2002,Urbaszek2013} is much larger than the $S$ and $\sigma$ of the QDs considered here (in the order of µeV).
 Therefore we can describe the X dynamics in the 2-dimensional bright exciton subspace in good approximation.
 In the basis given by X$_{H/V}=\{(\ket{+1}\pm\ket{-1})/\sqrt{2}\}$, where $\ket{\pm1}$ are the eigenstates of the total electron-hole angular momentum along the $z$-direction, the Hamiltonian is then given by \cite{Bayer2002}: